sindhuprasad/sindhuprasad.github.io/_posts/2016-08-05-OOP-concepts.md

 **Encapsulation:**

-Encapsulation is basically hiding data and provide behaviours around it.
-For example, lets say I am designing a Triangle class,
+Encapsulation is basically hiding data and providing behaviours around it.
+For example, here is a Triangle class,

 ```Java
 class Triangle {